MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/origin-trials.md

 1. Open Microsoft Edge.
 1. Navigate to `edge://flags`.
 1. Navigate to the relevant experiment.
-1. Select the dropdown menu next to the experiment description and select **Enabled** to enable the feature or **Disabled** to disable it.
+1. Select the dropdown menu next to the experiment description and select **Enabled** to turn on the feature or **Disabled** to turn it off.

     :::image type="complex" source="../media/turn-on-experimental-flag.png" alt-text="Select Enabled to turn on an experiment" lightbox="../media/turn-on-experimental-flag.png":::
        Select **Enabled** to turn on an experiment